hsinpeng/Componentsjs-Example/README.md

 4. Instantiate from config file

 ## Current stage and insights of author's usage experience
-Author struggle with Components.js quite a while.
+I struggle with Components.js quite a while.
 The followings descripts how this project works in certain steps.
 - Step 0: Project setup
     - Before dependencies installation, you sould setup your own project by "npm init" command. "package.json" is the configuration file for your own project.
 Just reminding, this is a common sense.